 If your basement windows are beneath ground level, you will need to have a well dug at the bottom of the window frame.
 This well should be at least 36 inches wide and 36 inches long.
-If the well is more than 44 inches deep, it will need a fixed ladder or steps.
+If the well is more than 44 inches deep, it will need a permanent ladder or steps.

 There should be at least 36 inches between the top of the window well and the bottom of the deck or porch joists.

 Because basement windows are a way out, they must open from the inside.
 Any screens, grilles or bars need to be taken off from the inside without keys or tools.

 It’s also vital that basement windows can completely open.
 The window sash shouldn’t obstruct the opening.
 This helps your family to quickly exit—or first responders to quickly enter.